 3. Visual components of the brand help establish a consistent personality for your company.
 This strategy aids in the visibility and recognition of your brand.
 A well-organized visual identity design lays a concrete foundation.
 An example of this can be the Coco-Cola brand.
 It leverages the power of one color (red) to evoke the feeling of hunger and excitement.
 This is why, since 1886 the brand is doing great.

 4. When you create a style guide for your brand, you basically give a detailed description about what your visual identity system is and what it is not.
 This way you set the standard of your company and no matter who comes and goes, people working for your company will know exactly how they are supposed to present you.
-You can either print it out or to save costs you can make an eBook out of it.
+You can either print it out or to save costs you can make an online eBook out of it.

 5. The visual identity helps mold the brand personality, which in turn builds the perception of your brand in the minds of your customers.
 For example, the Japanese motor corporation delivers a sense of affordability for middle class families while the German multinational BMW radiates luxury and sophistication.
 So once you know the audience you want to reach, the visuals help you position your brand in the market.